Business Intelligence

 • The data lake operators are responsible for the day-to-day operations of the data lake.

-• The line of business (LoB) users might have roles such as the manufacturing line users, finance users, sales team, and so on.
+• The LoB users might have roles such as manufacturing line users, finance users, sales team, and so on.

 Conclusion